On the Regulary of Reaction Systems

-\subsection{Autocatalytic bromate-bromide-cerium(III) reaction$^*$}
+\subsection{\textit{Autocatalytic bromate-bromide-cerium (III)\! reaction}}

-It is well-known that oscillations of concentrations of species were observed in Belousov-Zhabotinskii reaction \cite{FKN72}.
-Consider the autocatalytic bromate-bromide-cerium (III) reaction process whose mechanism as a simplification of the full mechanism given in \cite{FN74} can be formulated as the following \emph{closed} reaction network:
+It is well-known that oscillations of concentrations of species were observed in {the} Belousov-\\ Zhabotinskii reaction \cite{FKN72}.
+Consider the autocatalytic bromate-bromide-cerium (III) reaction process whose mechanism, as a simplification of the full mechanism given in \cite{FN74}, can be formulated as the following \emph{closed} reaction network: